 Pittsburgh is and always will be my home city.
-I’m back for an long trip over the holidays and in between some east coast conferences, and it’s been a wonderful trip.
-The grey skies and wintry weather are a welcome break from the monotony of LA sunshine (it’s nice but…not for me).
+I’m back for a long trip over the holidays and in between some east coast conferences, and it’s been a wonderful trip.

 Walking down Penn Ave.